Kalanchoe rhombopilosa Mannoni & Boiteau

 Pies from Heaven

-Kalanchoe rhombopilosa is an attractive succulent with fleshy, slightly woolly, silver-green leaves with brown markings.
+Kalanchoe rhombopilosa is an attractive succulent with woody upright or sprawling stems that bear silvery-green, slightly woolly leaves with brown markings.
 It grows up to 12 inches (30 cm) tall.
-Leaves are up to 1.2 inches (3 cm) long and very fragile.
-Stems are thin, woody, upright or sprawling, and with long hairs.
+The stems are covered with long soft hairs.
+Leaves are thick, fleshy, very fragile, and up to 1.2 inches (3 cm) long.
 Flowers are small, greenish-yellow to pink with purple lines, and appear in spring.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).